ban5104/claudecode/cc-best-practices.md

 You **MUST** structure your final response according to these rules:

-* First, state the current readiness stage of the application (e.g., "The MVP is stable and feature-complete.
-It is now **Ready for Staging Deployment and Manual Testing.**").
-* Then, state which high-level workflow pattern you have chosen for the main task and provide a brief justification.
-* Generate a single, ordered, numbered list of explicit agent commands.
-The plan must reflect the current project stage.
-If ready for testing, include steps for manual User Acceptance Testing (UAT).
+* First, state the overall strategy and recommend the creation of a primary feature **branch**.
+* If tasks can be performed in parallel, create separate sections for each using a heading like `### Parallel Task A: [Task Name]`.
+* Within each parallel task section, the first step must be to instruct the user to create a **git worktree with its own new branch in an external directory**, for example: `git worktree add ../<worktree-name> -b <branch-for-worktree> <base-feature-branch>`.
+* Under each task heading, provide the numbered, step-by-step agent commands for that specific workstream.
-* Each step in the list must start with the format: "**Use the `[Agent Name]` agent to...**" or be a clear instruction for the user (e.g., "**Use the `e2e-test-discoverer` agent to autonomously generate E2E tests for the new checkout flow.**" or "**Manual Step: Perform User Acceptance Testing...**").
+* Each step in the list must start with the format: "**Use `@<agent-name>` to...**" or be a clear instruction for the user.
-* If you recommend creating a new agent, present this as a clear step in the plan.
+* Conclude the plan with steps for **pushing each worktree branch to the remote and creating Pull Requests** to merge them into the main feature branch.
+Final integration testing should occur *after* the PRs are approved and merged on GitHub.